synth-bio-evo/mave2imap/README.md

 $ cd ../analysis
 $ jupyter-lab
 - Choose mave2imap kernel
+- If required edit the code according to your specific case (not required for the testing dataset)
 - Click in "Run" (menu) => "Restart Kernel and Run All Cells"

 > *The most perturbed positions should be indicated  below the last cell based on the defined threshold and you should be able to visualized/manipulated the 3D interactive complex (most perturbed regions are indicated by red gradient color)*